havatv/qgismultidistancebufferplugin/help/source/index.rst

 * *Standard*.
 Will use five segments to represent a quarter circle for the buffer geometries in the result dataset.
+  *This option is currently not available for QGIS 3 due to threading issues with QgsGeometryAnalyzer buffer"

 * *Segments to approximate*.
 The user specifies the number of segments to use for a quarter circle.